Oberlin Daily Weather Forecast - News Break

 OBERLIN, KS(Updated at 8am ET)Here's your weather forecast for the next four days.

-Slight chance showers and thunderstorms in the day; while showers and thunderstorms likely during night
+Mostly cloudy then slight chance showers and thunderstorms in the day; while showers and thunderstorms likely then patchy fog during night

 - 5 to 15 mph wind